yadenis/DCO-Comment-Attachment/README.md

 # DCO Comment Attachment

 DCO Comment Attachment allows your visitors to attach images, videos, audios, documents and other files with their comments.
-Also they will be able autoembed links from Youtube, Facebook, Twitter and other services in the comment text.
+They will also be able to automatically embed links from Youtube, Facebook, Twitter and other services in the comment text.

 With plugin settings you can:
 - Select an attachment image size from thumbnails available in your WordPress install.